finbox-in/finbox-in.github.io/docs/device-connect/android.md

 ## Multi-Process Support

-DeviceConnect uses a content provider to auto initialize the SDK.
-The limitation with the OS is that content providers are only initialized once in a **multi-process application** and from the main process.
-For this reason, any calls to the SDK from other processes will lead to unstable behavior.
+DeviceConnect uses a **content provider** to automatically initialize the SDK.
+However, Android has a limitation: in multi-process applications, **content providers are only initialized in the main process**.
+This means that any SDK calls from other processes may result in **unstable behavior**

-In case, you want to use the SDK from a process other than the main process, follow the two steps mentioned below to initialize the SDK.
+If you need to use the SDK in a process **other than the main process**, you must:
+1. Remove the auto-initializing content provider.
+2. Manually initialize the SDK in the required processes

 ### Remove the Content Provider

-Remove the content provider that auto initializes the SDK from the Android Manifest file.
+Remove the content provider from your `AndroidManifest.xml` file using the following snippet:
 ```xml
 <provider
     android:name="in.finbox.mobileriskmanager.init.AutoInitProvider"